touhidurrr/rpi-ota-library/README.md

 | :---------: | :---------------------------------------: | :----------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------: |
 | cloudflared | Cloudflare Tunnel client for Raspberry Pi | [Download](https://github.com/touhidurrr/rpi-ota-library/releases/latest/download/cloudflared.tar.zst) | [Download](https://github.com/touhidurrr/rpi-ota-library/releases/latest/download/cloudflared.tar.zst.sha256sum) |
 |     bun     | Fast JavaScript runtime for Raspberry Pi  |     [Download](https://github.com/touhidurrr/rpi-ota-library/releases/latest/download/bun.tar.zst)     |     [Download](https://github.com/touhidurrr/rpi-ota-library/releases/latest/download/bun.tar.zst.sha256sum)     |

+## Known Issues
+The OTA for Bun does not work.
+It says HOME not set and exits.
+Probably because their install script is not built for root installation.
+What a fix?
+Maybe contrbute yourself, haha.
+I am not sure what would be a proper fix for this issue so I will pass it onto you.